 We have forged new, strong relationships with other cultural institutions and events in and around the Lehigh Valley and hosted a variety of clubs, events, social receptions — and even weddings.
 We are proud to play a part in the economic redevelopment of the City of Allentown and its wonderful riverfront and we look forward to continued success as a year-round attraction for fans of all ages.

 History is a source of knowledge that should be treasured and never forgotten.
 Our educational thrust is met through interpretation and teaching through the use of original objects.
 America On Wheels is a storehouse of this knowledge, experienced through the various artifacts that define our mission and culture.
 Keeping that in mind, operating a museum requires the generous support of many individuals and businesses.
 The lighting costs alone for these exhibits are significant as we create various individualized environments to enhance the visitors’ experience.
 Funds are also needed for the technology that is used for taking the visitors on a journey through the history of transportation, from its beginnings to the future, and for the continuous growth in our outreach educational programs.
 America On Wheels is truly a monumental undertaking as we change exhibits every six months which allows visitors to return frequently.
 After all, museums are community treasures.
 They are unique resources and places for exploration and discovery.
-We would like to encourage you to become a member or contribute to our Fill’er Up Campaign today.
-Membership, along with your continued financial support, is a critical component of any non-profit institution.
+We would like to encourage you to become a member or contribute to our many sponsorship opportunities throughout the year.
 It provides a stable income base that helps keeps the doors open, it demonstrates a broad and diverse base of support in the community and it allows us to tap a pool of expertise that improves the programs and exhibits we provide to the community.

 As education is one of the main tenets of America On Wheels, we are pleased to offer an outstanding venue to schools, children’s summer programs and the general public to learn about the transportation industry and the impact it has had on the social and economic culture in America.
 Our educational programs allow visitors of all ages to test their skills with family fun activities designed to educate and entertain.
-Coming for the 2013 school year, will be a Restoration Learning Center.
+The Restoration Learning Center is a learning area for ages up to 16.
 The concept is to present the major steps in the restoration of a collector vehicle.
 Presentation will be accomplished through display of the vehicle components comprising each step, as well as the equipment, tools and procedures involved in the restoration process.
 The museum is delighted to add this step in the education process.
 We look forward to seeing you and encourage you to spread the word that….America On Wheels is truly a trip worth taking!